• Skip to primary navigation

 • Onion, shallot, and garlic: Three aromatics to add plenty of flavor to the curry.

 • Lemongrass: Adds a light citrus and mint-like flavor.
-You can find fresh bundles of lemongrass in the refrigerated section or pre-chopped bags in the freezer aisle.
+You can find fresh stalks of lemongrass in the refrigerated section or pre-chopped bags in the freezer aisle.
 Have too much leftover?
 Use it in Thit Nuong (Vietnamese Pork Skewers).

 • Bay leaves: Another must have in Vietnamese Chicken Curry.
 Adds a mild menthol flavor.